Pierreslag/animal-quiz/README.md

 - [BlueWillow](https://www.bluewillow.ai/) - External resource used for making images.
 - [GitHub](https://github.com/) - External platform used for code hosting and deployment.
 ### Acknowledgements

+- Thank you, [Code Institute](https://codeinstitute.net), for your excellent curriculum, guidance, and support in my journey as a developer.